sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 ## Dynamic Languages

 Statically-compiled languages force the programmer to abide by the restrictions of the ISA.
 For example, languages like C, Java, and Perl require type information to be specified by the programmer.
 The hardware only knows how to do arithmetic between certain type combinations, so type knowledge are a requirement when compiling for that hardware.
-In the RISC-V ISA, an integer addition compiles to `add` instruction while a single-precision floating point addition compiles to `fadd.s` instruction.
+In the RISC-V ISA, an integer addition compiles to an `add` instruction while a single-precision floating point addition compiles to a `fadd.s` instruction.

 Dynamic languages allow the programmer to free themselves from the strict requirements of the ISA.
-In languages like JavaScript and Python, a programmer does not need to specify whether a type is an int or a float.
-However, this code cannot be directly compiled because there is no instruction for untyped operations in ISAs.
+In languages like JavaScript and Python, a programmer does not need to specify whether a type is an `int`, `float`, or any other primitive type.
+However, this code cannot be directly compiled because there is no instruction for untyped operations in most ISAs.
 Instead, the programmer's code is streamed to a module known as the interpreter.
 First, the source code is compiled to *bytecode*.
 A bytecode instruction is neither machine instructions nor lines of source code, but rather something in between.
-A bytecode instruction consists of behavior (much like a machine instruction opcode, but also includes other information from the source language that would not be encoded in a machine instruction.
+A bytecode instruction consists of behavior much like a machine instruction opcode, but also includes other information from the source language that would not be encoded in a machine instruction.
 Each bytecode instruction is evaluated by the interpreter, by (1) checking type information and opcode and (2) jumping to a function that evaluates that operation.

 ## Problem - Dynamic Languages are Slow

-Consider a single iteration of vvadd as a motivating example.
-Each iteration we load two values from memory, add them, and store the result back to memory.
+Consider a single iteration of vector-vector add (vvadd) as a motivating example.
+In each iteration, we load two values from memory, add them, and store the result back to memory.
 TODO markdown code sections?
 But does it highlight asm?

 <img src="c-vvadd.png" alt="C vvadd" width="50%" >

-A C compiler would statically compile this iteration to the following RISCV instructions assuming the types of the arrays were `int`.
+A C compiler would statically compile this iteration to the following RISC-V instructions assuming the types of the arrays were `int`.

 <img src="static-vvadd.png" alt="Interpreter Performance" width="25%" >

-If we compiled the interpreter to machine code, it might look something like the following.
+If instead we ran the program using an interpreter, we would execute the following machine instructions representing the interpreter rather than the user program.

 <img src="interp-vvadd.png" alt="Interpreter Performance" width="60%">

 Notice the same `lw`, `add`, and `sw` are present in the code, but we have to jump to the appropriate function to execute them.
 The interpreter overhead is, thus, everything that isn't the instructions required by vvadd.
-For every instruction in vvadd, it requires seven additional instructions and incurs a penalty few cycles due to the additional branches (~10 cycles per instruction).
+For every instruction in vvadd, it requires seven additional interpreter instructions and incurs a penalty of a few cycles due to the additional branches.
+In total, we can estimate it takes about 10 cycles to execute an equivalent machine instruction on the interpreter.
 For this reason, interpreters are an order of magnitude slower than statically compiled code.

 ## Solution - Just-in-Time Compiler